Bridgend of Lintrathen, Angus

 ★★

-The rolling hills surrounding Cat Law hide Glen Prosen away from passing crowds.
-Piecing together broad ridges and grassy tracks behind the summit creates a mostly easy-going circuit to lower Corwharn which delivers with views what it lacks in drama.
-Towards the end of the lengthy but beautiful return through the Glen Quharity to the start, keep an eye out for (private) Balintore Castle on the hill above Balintore – recently restored to its former grandeur.
+Cat Law is one of the Cairngorm foothills, little visited by walkers and reached by a confusing web of minor roads from Alyth or Kirriemuir.
+Piecing together broad ridges and grassy tracks behind the summit creates a mostly easy-going circuit to lower Corwharn, delivering extensive (though perhaps not dramatic) views across Angus.
+Towards the end of the pretty – and pretty lengthy – return through the Glen Quharity, keep an eye out for (private) Balintore Castle on the hill above Balintore, recently restored to its former grandeur.

 📷 Chronological photo guide